Electric Vehicle plans of Major Automakers

 Similarly, with EVs, the debris accumulated is much less and the problems are reduced significantly.

 EVs have low Running Cost

 Petrol, diesel, and other fuels are non-removable energy sources.
 They are limited.
 As time goes by, the prices keep on increasing.
 Hence the cost of running a traditional vehicle is much higher compared to an electric vehicle.

 The Running cost of EVs is much lower if calculated.
 If you use a renewable energy source to charge your EV battery the charges are much lower.

 The EVs make driving a fun experience because the motor reacts quickly.

 They are more responsive than the vehicle run on internal combustion engines.
 And, they provide good torque.
-The car is digitally connected with different aspects and shows measurement quite accurately and gets connected with a mobile app, this is only available in advanced and updated eclectic cars.
+The car is digitally connected with different aspects and shows measurement quite accurately and gets connected with a mobile app, this is only available in advanced and updated electric cars.

 The acceleration in well-developed cars could mesmerize you.
 The Tesla Model S could go from 0-60mph in 2.5 seconds.
 And, the noise in electric vehicles is much lower too.

 Now, let us discuss the major car brands and auto makers’ plans on switching to EV.

 Future Plans for Electric Vehicles by some major Automakers